mas-bandwidth/gafferongames/content/post/integration_basics.md

 In this system a mass is attached to a spring and the motion is damped by some kind of friction.
 There is a force proportional to the distance of the object which pulls it towards the origin, and a force proportional to the velocity of the object, but in the opposite direction, which slows it down.

-This force is definitely not constant throughout the timestep, and is instead a continously changing function which is a combination of the position and velocity, which are themselves changing continuously over the timestep.
+Now the acceleration is definitely not constant throughout the timestep, but is instead a continously changing function which is a combination of the position and velocity, which are themselves changing continuously over the timestep.

 This is an example of a [damped harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Damped_harmonic_oscillator) and it's a well studied problem.
-There is a closed form solution that we can use to check our numerically integrated result against.
+There is a closed form solution that we can use to check our numerically integrated result.

 Let's start with the case of an underdamped system where the mass oscillates about the origin while slowing down.